Join Us for Our 2023 Annual Convention!

 8:15 a.m.: Registration opens, and coffee and pastries will be available.

-9:00 a.m.-5:00 p.m.: General session packed with a variety of information and discussion on current issues related to blindness.
+9:00 a.m.-5:00 p.m.: Convention sessions packed with a variety of information and discussion on current issues related to blindness.
 Among other items, we will talk to Minnesota agencies for the blind and elected officials, learn from the stories of our members and friends of all ages, and discuss our current activities and plans for the future.

-12:00 p.m.: BLIND, Inc. Lunch: Enjoy a delicious lunch with opportunity to hear from the executive director and celebrate the progress and accomplishments of our consumer-directed training center!
+12:00 p.m.: BLIND, Inc. Lunch: Enjoy a delicious lunch with opportunity to hear from our new interim executive director and celebrate the progress and accomplishments of our consumer-directed training center!

 6:00 p.m.: Social hour with cash bar prior to our banquet.
 Come and join us for more hospitality.

 7:00 p.m.: Banquet.
-The banquet will feature a keynote address from our national representative, Everette Bacon, who will inspire us with his own stories about the National Federation of the Blind.
-Following the banquet, stick around with fellow Federationists for an after-banquet party!
+The banquet will feature an inspiring keynote address from our national representative, Julie Deden.
+Following the banquet, stick around for more after-banquet socializing.

 See You There!

-Our convention each year is an opportunity for the blind of our state to come together for a common cause, to educate ourselves and others, and to strengthen our bonds of friendship.
+Our convention each year is an opportunity for the blind of our state to come together for a common cause, to raise expectations for ourselves and others, and to strengthen our bonds of friendship.
 We will share public services and other resources for the blind, exchange ideas, and formulate plans and policies for the coming year.
-Please join us for the 2022 Annual Convention of the National Federation of the Blind of Minnesota and be part of the excitement!
+Please join us for the 2023 Annual Convention of the National Federation of the Blind of Minnesota!